lanuxos/chaiyogcpseason4/MitigatingSecurityVulnerabilitiesonGoogleCloud.md

 -
 ### Configuring and Using Cloud Logging and Cloud Monitoring
 - Setup resources in your first project
-In the Cloud Shell, download and unpack an archive that contains setup code:

 curl https://storage.googleapis.com/cloud-training/gcpsec/labs/stackdriver-lab.tgz | tar -zxf -
-Copied!
 cd stackdriver-lab

-Copied!
-Click on the Open Editor icon in the top-right corner of your Cloud Shell session.
+Open Editor

-Click Open in a new window if prompted.
+Open in a new window

-Open the stackdriver-lab folder and select the linux_startup.sh file.
+stackdriver-lab
+linux_startup.sh
 Replace the # install Ops Agent section with the following:

     # install Ops Agent